HTML: Block versus Inline Elements

 <header> <div> <span> <table> <form> <a> <label> <button> <input> <p> <aside> <cite>

-and note that the HTML, CSS, and JavaScript are separated
+and note that the HTML, CSS, and JavaScript are separated into panels.

-Let us focus on the HTML and the block and inline elements that are being used.- In the HTML window, change the second paragraph element to a
+Focus on the HTML and the block and inline elements that are being used.- In the HTML window, change the second paragraph element to a

 <div>

 element.
-What happened?Answer
+What happened?Check Your Understanding

 Nothing should have changed.
 It is OK for a